oreLINK/XML-UBL/README.md

 ### Version 1 (Element creation)

 All code has been documented and will be used by you when creating document, element and attributes.
-The syntax of the code documentation is suitable for IntelliJ.
+The syntax of the code documentation has been optimized for IntelliJ.
 Here is the example of the documentation for the `TaxTotal` element :

 ![image](https://user-images.githubusercontent.com/35436186/122730536-9c984500-d27a-11eb-827c-eb747f2f1290.png)